 Examining some of the important trends and insights from TADSummit, and apologies for not covering all the presentations and topics raised, these are the ones that caught my interest.
 The convergence of IT and Telecoms has been known for close to 30 years, yet the telco standards bodies remain convinced telco-special standards are still required.
 Its clear to me they are trying to keep themselves employed until retirement, and are retarding the telco industry.
 As was clearly demonstrated at TADSummit 2017, from the Innovation Showcase from DataArt, David Dias progress report on the decentralized web, Thomas Quintana’s review of cognitive telecoms, Sacha Gera’s update on Kandy and the technologies they use, Michael Lazar on Virtualization security, Dean Bubley and Patrice Crutel’s presentations on the rise of private mobile networks, and underlying all the presentations: innovation comes from using the latest IT/Web tools and techniques not hiding in a telco silo.

 The telco institutions (GSMA, TMF, strategic suppliers) are greater barriers to innovation for telcos than ever.
 A comment made from someone who last attended TADSummit in 2014 in Istanbul was, “where have all the telcos gone?”
 In person we have a few from DT, KPN, Telefonica, and a few other telcos viewing remotely, e.g. BT, O2, Vodafone, AT&T, and Telstra.
 Traditional Telco involvement is down but xVNO and enterprise-focused service provider involvement is way up, and that is an important observation.
 TADSummit is the telecom service innovation event, and traditional telcos are simply not that focused on service innovation anymore; rather obsessed on ‘continuous transformation to nowhere’ and waiting for the ‘promises of 5G’.
 Frankly sharing my experience, all developing market telcos should be working with hSenid Mobile to repeat the success of Sri Lanka; I’ve provided loads of intros.
 Instead they select Huawei and end up with stalled projects.
 Change rarely happens with the same people, processes and technologies; you have to change them all!
-We’re an open ecosystem at TADSummit, I extend personal invitations to many telcos around the world, its not for my want of trying.
+We’re an open ecosystem at TADSummit, I extend where to order valium online personal invitations to many telcos around the world, its not for my want of trying.
 I describe my role in TADSummit as being ignored as a profession

 There was a telco-focused highlight at TADSummit, immmr.
 We show the future of telecoms, and the increasing gap between telco industry rhetoric on innovation.
 There are exceptions to this rule.
 Immmr is a great one, it was the potential to become a success template for all telcos.
 I strongly recommend all telcos reading this weblog review Sebastian’s presentation.